Board of Directors

 Sandra was elected to the Board in 2015 as the Physiotherapist Assistant Board Director.

 Sandra was the President of the National Physiotherapist Assistants Assembly (NPAA) from 2008-2015.
 She was also the PTA representative on the International Health Division (now Global Health Division) from 2004–2008, and volunteered as a PTA in India (1992) and Bangladesh (2002).
 She has worked as a physiotherapist assistant in Vancouver Coastal Health (VCH) for over 15 years, and co-chaired its Rehabilitation Assistant Council in physiotherapy from 2006-2012.
 Sandra has been a member of the Capilano University Rehabilitation Assistant Diploma Program Advisory Committee since 2005, and represented PTAs through initiatives including the Essential Competency Profile for Physiotherapist Assistants in Canada, the OTA/PTA Accreditation Standards Development, and the College of Physical Therapists of BC's PT Support Worker Registration Working Group.
-She currently sits on the Board Governance Committee, and also serves (with Dianne Millette) as the Board Liaison to the National Physiotherapist Assistant Assembly.
+Sandra currently sits on the Board Governance Committee, and the CEO Evaluation Committee.
+She is also the PFC Board Chair.

 Dr. Sandy Rennie

-Viivi joined the Board in 2016 for a three year term.
+Viivi was elected to the Board in 2016 for a three year term.
 She has been a CPA member for over 35 years and has worked as a clinician, manager, business owner and more recently as a health policy and research consultant.
 She is a graduate of the University of Toronto’s BScPT program and received a master’s degree from the Department of Rehabilitation Sciences in 2008.
 She holds a status only appointment as adjunct lecturer in the Department of Physical Therapy at U of T. More recently Viivi has returned to clinical practice on a part-time basis delivering home care services to a largely elderly population in the south Georgian Bay region.
-She currently sits on the Board Risk Committee and serves as Board liaison to the Student Assembly.
+Viivi is currently Chair of the Board Finance Committee, and sits on the Insurance Risk Management Committee.

-Viivi was elected to the Board in 2016.
+John was elected to the Board in June 2017.